Confusion,

 107).
 Later, refering to the last fragment of the novel, he writes,

-muchas líneas más adelante, cuando Abundio es desarmado” (Para
+líneas más adelante, cuando Abundio es desarmado” (Para Cuando:

-Cuando: 124).
-And he casually mentions that “ un (sic) crítico
+124).
+And he casually mentions that “ un (sic) crítico (Mariana French’s

-(Mariana French’s article in Revista de la Universidad de México,
+article in Revista de la Universidad de México, XV (July 1961),

 de Pedro Páramo” (Para Cuando: 138)